Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 3. Pipedrive

-Pipedrive is a wholesale CRM platform primarily focused on improving pipeline management for small businesses and sales teams.
-While it offers deal tracking and automation tools, its features are better suited for straightforward sales processes rather than complex wholesale operations.
+Pipedrive is a wholesale CRM platform primarily focused on improving sales pipeline management for small businesses and sales teams.
+While it offers deal stages tracking and sales automation tools, its features are better suited for straightforward sales processes rather than complex wholesale distribution operations requiring deep inventory management and order processing.

 Key features

-• Sales reports: Provides key data that helps to plan goals and track performance within the sales funnel
+• Sales reports: Provides sales data that helps plan goals and track sales performance within the sales pipeline funnel.

-• Lead management: Offers tools for qualifying and prioritizing leads but is somewhat limited.
+• Lead management: Offers tools for qualifying and prioritizing leads within deal stages but has limited functionality for complex wholesale distribution accounts.

-• Pipeline monitoring: Visual indicators help users track deals requiring attention.
+• Pipeline management: Visual deal-stage indicators help users track deals that require attention across the sales pipeline.

-• Repetitive data entry is not fully addressed by automation.
+• Repetitive data entry is not fully addressed by automation features, increasing manual work for sales teams handling high-volume accounts.

 Pricing